-For nine seasons, the truth was out there... but so were sexual innuendos, dark and horrifying moments, and Squick that could push the boundaries of network TV.
+The truth is out there... but so are sexual innuendos, dark and horrifying moments, and Squick that could push the boundaries of network TV.

 - In the second season episode "Blood", Mulder is sprayed with an experimental chemical that is shown to cause subliminal effects to its target and sees an attractive woman on TV advertising a fitness center.
 The words on her shirt?
 "DO IT."

 - In second season episode "Aubrey":Mulder: Well, I'd like to know why this police woman would suddenly drive her car into a field the size of Rhode Island and for no rhyme or reason, dig up the bones of a man who's been missing for 50 years.
 I mean unless there was a neon sign saying 'Dig Here'.Scully: I guess that's why we're going to Aubrey.Mulder: Yes, and also, I've always been intrigued by women named BJ.